Dispute with the developer over defects in the premises

 What is warranty law?

-The institution of warranty allows the purchaser of the premises to have the developer repair defects or obtain a reduction in the price of the premises if such repairs are not possible.
-The buyer of the premises should use the warranty when the property has defects that he was not aware of at the time of purchase - he noticed them after receipt.
-The developer must be notified in writing about any defects in the premises, attaching a list of any defects noticed and a request for their removal.
-If the developer does not acknowledge the defect indicated by the buyer, then the buyer has the option of taking legal action.
+The institution of the warranty allows the purchaser of the premises to enforce the repair of the developer's defects by the developer or to obtain a reduction in the price of the premises if such repairs are not possible.
+The purchaser of the premises should make use of the warranty when the property has defects of which it was not aware at the time of purchase - it noticed them after acceptance.
+Defects in the property must be notified to the developer in writing, enclosing a list of noticed defects with a request to remove them.
+If the developer does not recognise the defect indicated by the purchaser, then the purchaser is left with the court route.

-Warranty is a statutory form of seller's liability for defects.
-Article 556 of the Civil Code imposes liability on the seller for physical and legal defects of the sold item.
-This means that the developer is liable by law for any defects in the premises - his liability is not influenced by the content of the contract or the will of the parties.
-Moreover, in transactions with consumers, the warranty cannot be excluded or limited.
+A warranty is a statutory form of seller liability for defects.
+Article 556 of the Civil Code imposes liability on the seller for physical and legal defects of the thing sold.
+This means that the developer is liable by operation of law for defects in the premises - his liability is not affected by the content of the contract or the will of the parties.
+Furthermore, in dealing with consumers, the warranty cannot be excluded or limited.

 5. What can you demand under the warranty for defects?